bancolombia/bin-stash/README.md

 ```
 3. Latest releases
 4. API references

+# How two tier cache works

+When using the cache in hybrid mode (two tier cache), requests works as described:

+**GET Operation**

+1. When a lookup misses local cache, and upstream sync is allowed, bin-stash tries to lookup in the distributed cache.
+2. If the lookup operation in the distributed cache hits a key, then return the value.
+Also if downtream sync
+   is allowed, the key-value is replicated in local cache.

+**SAVE operation**

+1. Writes are performed in local cache, and if upstream sync is allowed, bin-stash tries to write key-value in the
+   distributed cache, given this key doesn't previously exists.

+**EVICT operation**

+1. `Evict(key)` is performed in local cache, and if upstream sync is allowed, bin-stash tries to evict key-value in the
+   distributed cache.
+2. `EvictAll` operation it's performed on local and is not syncronized upstream.

+**Sync Rules**

+DoubleTierCache uses a collection of `SyncRule` to determine if upstream/downstream sync takes place.
+This functional interface takes keyname and `SyncType` (UPSTREAM or DOWNSTREAM) as arguments, and should return
+a `boolean`.

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.